 The other 2 (a couple) said they have a secret plan and that they could tell me... but then they'd have to kill me.

 I was thinking about my little experiment when I ran across an article with this video.

-In short, to generate $60,000 per year in retirement income without depleting the principle, you must build a $2,000,000 nest egg... assuming the very modest 3% annual interest from the bond style investments you'll be holding at that point.
+In short, to generate $60,000 per year in retirement income without depleting the principal, you must build a $2,000,000 nest egg... assuming the very modest 3% annual interest from the bond-style investments you'd be holding at that point.